 The Adopting El Salvador framework caps Freedom Passport issuance at 1,000 participants per calendar year.
 The cap preserves the genuine-link character of the citizenship and keeps issuance proportionate to sovereign capacity.
 Once the year fills, new applicants enter the queue for the following year.

-Practical implication: engaging earlier in the calendar year improves placement and shortens the review window.
+In practice: engaging earlier in the calendar year improves placement and shortens the review window.
 The 6 to 8 week processing window applies once you are in the active queue; late-year engagements may see queue carry-over into the subsequent year.
 We track cap utilisation through The Bitcoin Office and advise on filing timing during engagement.

 The $1,000,000 government contribution settles in Bitcoin (BTC) or USDT through BTCPay Server.
 The Bitcoin Office of El Salvador does not accept fiat for the sovereign contribution: this is a program rule, not a 21 CBI preference.
 BTC/USD rate locked at the moment of wire; on-chain confirmation in minutes.